 Shauna: I was feeling, man, like something had just been taken away from me.

-Jim: Right.
-Did you translate into, “Where were you, God?”
+Jim: Yeah.
+Did you translate into where were you God?

 John: The safety glass leaves you with these pebble kind of things.